-At Great Moves Physical Therapy, we have a broad range of Colorado Springs physical therapy services for adults and children to prevent, evaluate, diagnose and treat conditions that may hinder people from living life as fully as they would like.
-The need for physical therapy may be as a result of injury or disease.
+At Great Moves Physical Therapy in Colorado Springs, we have a broad range of physical therapy services for adults and children.
+Our physical therapists and specialists evaluate, diagnose and treat conditions that may be the result of injury or disease.
 But physical therapy can also be used to enhance motion performance.

 How Does Physical Therapy Work?

-Physical therapy (PT) involves the prevention, evaluation, diagnosis and treatment of physical, emotional, and psychological conditions (usually those that affect motion and mobility) that may hinder adults and children from living life as fully as they would like.
+Physical therapy (PT) involves the prevention, evaluation, diagnosis and treatment of physical, emotional, and psychological conditions (usually those that affect motion and mobility) to include:

 - Low back, shoulder, neck, hip, knee and foot pain

 - Pelvic and SI pain